 On the "Upload" site a title of the new video together with its short description must be specified as they should appear on the home page.
 After that the corresponding video can be selected from the user's local drive.
 It can take several seconds until the video is completely uploaded to the platform, depending on the size of the selected video.
 Currently only videos in the .mp4 format can be accepted by the Video Intelligence platform.
-The size of the videos is limited by the provider of Video Intelligence (SAG) but can be extended or reduced on the request from our iPRODUCE partners.
+The size of the videos is limited for the free demo version by the provider of Video Intelligence (SAG) to the file size of 50 MB.
 After the .mp4 file is successfully uploaded, the user is invited to start video processing.